hnakamur/http-sfv/README.md

 http-sfv
 ========

-This library is an implementation for [RFC 8941: Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941).
+This library is an implementation for [RFC 8941: Structured Field Values for HTTP](https://www.rfc-editor.org/rfc/rfc8941) written in C.
+The API is not frozen yet and may change in the future.

 ## How to build